santolucito/santolucito.github.io/COMS1002/2/index.md

 - Due Nov 23

-Your goal is to experience first-hand the practice of live coding. you will be using Sonic Pi.
+Your goal is to experience first-hand the practice of live coding.
+You will be using Sonic Pi.

 During your performance, you must: